 After a week, Pasha Ferhád found no trace of the Hungarians and addressed Bey Bali like this (by Szerémi):

-The Hungarians – some 300 footmen who had been hiding in the vineyards – withdrew after the first clash.
+The Hungarians – some 300 infantrymen who had been hiding in the vineyards – withdrew after the first clash.
 Yet, they proved to be superior in the second clash when the rest of them joined the battle.
 Bali has fled to Nándorfehérvár (Belgrade) and Pasha Ferhád has disappeared.
-No-one has heard of him for three days.
-The men of Bey Bali found him on the fourth day, all hungry and thirsty. „He got sick in Nándorfehérvár out of the fear from the wolves and died eight days later.”
+No one has heard of him for three days.
+The men of Bey Bali found him on the fourth day, all hungry and thirsty. „He got sick in Nándorfehérvár, out of the fear from the wolves, and died eight days later.”
 (A Turk source says he was executed because of the defeat.)

 Here is more about Rednek Castle:

 The victory was received in Buda with great joy, it was considered as a miracle: perhaps it was why the Hungarian soldiers thought before the Battle of Mohács (1526) that they could scatter a lot bigger Ottoman force, beating them unit by unit before they could be properly deployed…